MagnusRyberg/smartscroll/README.md

 - Point the Static Web App to the `new-app` folder as the repository root (or move files to repo root).
 Set the app artifact location to `app` and API location to `api`.

+GitHub Actions (CI/CD)

+This repository includes a GitHub Actions workflow that deploys the app to Azure Static Web Apps on pushes to `main`.

+How to configure:

+1. Create an Azure Static Web App in the Azure Portal and connect it to this GitHub repository.
+2. In the Static Web App's Deployment Center, you can create a deployment token (API token) or use the publish profile.
+3. In your GitHub repo settings, add a secret named `AZURE_STATIC_WEB_APPS_API_TOKEN` with the token value.
+4. The included workflow will run on push to `main` and deploy the repository root as the app location.

+Notes:
+- This repo is a simple static SPA with `index.html` at the root; there is no build step by default.
+If you add a build step (for example with a framework that outputs to `build` or `dist`), update the workflow's `output_location` accordingly.
+- If you prefer Azure App Service instead of Static Web Apps, see `AZURE_DEPLOYMENT.md` for App Service guidance.

 Notes
 - The `api/` functions use `axios` to call Wikipedia REST API; they are written as Azure Functions (JavaScript) and expect to be deployed behind Azure Static Web Apps which maps `/api/*` to them.